 When you book your stay in Valladolid, I would recommend Hostel La Candelaria.
 It is a very pleasant and friendly hostel that is centrally located and perfect for budget-conscious travelers.

-What I loved most about Valladolid were the city’s gorgeous and colourful streets, friendly locals, charming and peaceful atmosphere, and variety of beautiful sights!
+What I loved most about Valladolid were the city’s gorgeous and colorful streets, friendly locals, charming and peaceful atmosphere, and a variety of beautiful sights!
 I would highly recommend a visit to this pretty colonial city in Mexico’s Yucatan.”

 Isla Mujeres is a must-see island off the coast of the Yucatan Peninsula.
 It has the beautiful, white beaches and blue water of Cancun, but more laid-back and relaxing.
 A ferry runs from Cancun every half hour.
 It is close enough that you can visit just of the day, but we recommend staying for a few days.
 Rent a golf course to ride around the island and see the breathtaking Caribbean.
 Don’t forget to spend some time on Playa Norte, rated one of the best beaches in Mexico.
 If beaching isn’t your thing, there’s always snorkeling, swimming with the whale sharks, or a visit to the turtle farm.
 The beauty of Isla Mujeres is the calm, laid-back atmosphere and the charm of the island life, so close to hustle of Cancun.